KarunaKaraPANDIANN/SI-calc/README.md

 #to use this app
 Install Node.js: Node.js is required to run JavaScript applications.
 You can download the latest version from the official website at https://nodejs.org and follow the installation instructions for your operating system.

-    Check Node.js Installation: After installing Node.js, open a terminal or command prompt and verify that Node.js is installed correctly by running the following commands:
+ Node.js Installation: After installing Node.js, open a terminal or command prompt and verify that Node.js is installed correctly by running the following commands:

     node -v
     npm -v

 You should see the versions of Node.js and npm (Node Package Manager) printed in the terminal.

 command : npm install
 from your project directory

-    Start the development server: Once the dependencies are installed, you can start the development server by running the following command:
+ the development server: Once the dependencies are installed, you can start the development server by running the following command:

-npm run dev
+    -npm run dev
 This command will start the development server, and you should see the project running at http://localhost:3000 in your web browser.